Dendrite

-The neuron contains dendrites that receives information, a cell body called the soma, and an axon that sends information.
-Schwann cells make activity move faster down the axon.
-Synapses allow neurons to activate other neurons.
-The dendrites receive a signal, the axon hillock funnels the signal to the initial segment and the initial segment triggers the activity (action potential) that is sent along the axon towards the synapse.
-Please see learnbio.org for interactive version.
+The neuron contains dendrites that receive information, a cell body called the soma, and an axon that sends information to other cells through the synapses.
+Schwann cells make the signals (action potentials) move faster down the axon.
+The dendrites of a neighboring neuron are shown in blue.

-A dendrite (from Greek δένδρον déndron, "tree") or dendron is a branched cytoplasmic process that extends from a nerve cell that propagates the electrochemical stimulation received from other neural cells to the cell body, or soma, of the neuron from which the dendrites project.
+A dendrite (from Greek δένδρον déndron, "tree") or dendron is a branched cytoplasmic process extending from a nerve cell; it propagates the electrochemical stimulation received from other neural cells to the cell body, or soma, of the neuron from which the dendrites project.
 Electrical stimulation is transmitted onto dendrites by upstream neurons (usually via their axons) via synapses which are located at various points throughout the dendritic tree.

 Dendrites play a critical role in integrating these synaptic inputs and in determining the extent to which action potentials are produced by the neuron.

 Structure and function

 The extensive dendritic tree of two hippocampal pyramidal neurons (magenta) with all incoming synapses genetically labeled (green spots).

 Dendrites are one of two types of cytoplasmic processes that extrude from the cell body of a neuron, the other type being an axon.
 Axons can be distinguished from dendrites by several features including shape, length, and function.
 Dendrites often taper off in shape and are shorter, while axons tend to maintain a constant radius and can be very long.
-Typically, axons transmit electrochemical signals and dendrites receive the electrochemical signals, although some types of neurons in certain species lack specialized axons and transmit signals via their dendrites.
+Typically, axons transmit electrochemical signals while dendrites receive the electrochemical signals, although, some types of neurons in certain species lack specialized axons and transmit signals via their dendrites.
 Dendrites provide an enlarged surface area to receive signals from axon terminals of other neurons.
 The dendrite of a large pyramidal cell receives signals from about 30,000 presynaptic neurons.
 Excitatory synapses terminate on dendritic spines, tiny protrusions from the dendrite with a high density of neurotransmitter receptors.
 Most inhibitory synapses directly contact the dendritic shaft.

 Synaptic activity causes local changes in the electrical potential across the plasma membrane of the dendrite.
 This change in membrane potential will passively spread along the dendrite, but becomes weaker with distance without an action potential.
 To generate an action potential, many excitatory synapses have to be active at the same time, leading to strong depolarization of the dendrite and the cell body (soma).
-The action potential, which typically starts at the axon hillock, propagates down the length of the axon to the axon terminals where it triggers the release of neurotransmitters, but also backwards into the dendrite (retrograde propagation), providing an important signal for spike-timing-dependent plasticity (STDP).
+The action potential, which typically starts at the axon hillock, propagates down the length of the axon to the axon terminals where it triggers the release of neurotransmitters.
+Furthermore, if the signal moves backwards into the dendrite, it is retrograde propagation, which provides an important signal for spike-timing-dependent plasticity (STDP).